Squirrel/Squirrel.Windows/docs/using/update-process.md

 ## Rollback

 Currently, there is no built-in support for rolling back to a previous version.
-The suggested workaround is to release the previous stable version with a higher version number.
-Another workaround is to implement rollback on your own code base (see [sample](https://github.com/Squirrel/Squirrel.Windows/issues/524#issuecomment-450904627)).

 ## See Also